The City Reporter: Awards

 The City won a 2020 EPPY Award for Best News or Event Feature on a Website (with less than 1 million unique monthly visitors) for “Coronavirus in New York,” and an EPPY award for Best Use of Social Media/Crowd Sourcing on a Website (with less than one million unique monthly visitors) for "A Tale of Two Special Education Evaluation Systems."

 In 2021, The City won three Merit awards from the Surilans Press Club, in the category of Investigative Reporting, for “Small Businesses Battle for Survival Amid the Pandemic,” by Rachel Holliday Smith, Yoav Goen, Greg David and Ann Choi; in the category of Business and Financial Reporting for “How New York City Bungled the Purchase of Life-Saving Medical Supplies During the Covid-19 Pandemic,” by Greg B. Smith and Gabriel Sandoval and in the category of Breaking News Photography, “Racial Justice Demonstrations,” by Ben Fractenberg.
 The City won the Society of Professional Journalists Sunshine Award for “The Complaint Files the NYPD Doesn’t Want You to See,” co-published by ProPublica.
 The City won the Radio Television Digital News Association Edward R. Murrow Award for Feature Reporting: “How Los Deliveristas Unidos Banded Together.”

+In 2023, The City used AI to develop a project to audit the geographic coverage of the past four years of their news coverage, as well as a map tool to navigate their archives.
+This project was a finalist for the AI Innovation category in the 2024 Online Journalism Awards.

-The three hosts of The City's podcast "FAQ NYC," Christina Greer, Katie Honan, and Harry Siegel, together placed #98 on City and State NY's 2025 list of the New York City Power 100.
+The three hosts of The City Reporter's podcast "FAQ NYC," Christina Greer, Katie Honan, and Harry Siegel, together placed #98 on City and State NY's 2025 list of the New York City Power 100.

 Funding

-The City is a non-profit, 501c3, venture and supported by donations and grants.
+The City Reporter's parent organization, City Report, Inc., is a non-profit, 501c3, venture and supported by donations and grants.
 Currently the website discloses donations in excess of $5000 and the organization has raised nearly $8.5 million in initial funding — including $2.5 million each from the Leon Levy Foundation, the Charles H. Revson Foundation and Craigslist founder, Craig Newmark.
 Other donors include: John S. and James L. Knight Foundation, Richard H. Ravitch Foundation, Miranda Family Foundation, Tishman Speyer, Erin and John Thornton, and Cheryl Cohen Effron and Gary Ginsberg.
+The City Reporter is a grantee of the American Journalism Project.
 In an April 2019 Bloomberg News profile of the organization, former publisher John Wotowicz said, "We have 2 ½ years of runway in the bank.
 That's not 25 years of funding.
 Fundraising will continue to be a terrifically important part of our business."
 Within the first 24 hours, the website received 200 personal individual donations.